Table of Content

 We will start this article by explaining what are BI solutions, continue with the most prominent benefits that enable businesses to solve their problems, describe and present business intelligence solutions examples by industry and business function (departments) that you can apply in your own organization, no matter if it’s retail, healthcare, IT, sales, marketing, logistics, etc. Finally, we will conclude and round up our findings to enable you to build your own solution and upscale your business.

 Business intelligence (BI) solutions are designed to help executives, data analysts, team leaders, managers and professionals to collect, analyze, visualize and report on various functions within a company and apply those findings to their respective industries.

-These solutions enable users to perform self-service analysis without the need for profound technical knowledge.
-Beside an intuitive drag and drop interface many tools have advanced features and analysis options such as a SQL mode or calculated fields to fulfill the needs of more advanced users, too.
-Industry, function or platform aside, business intelligence technology solutions save numerous hours, relieve leaders and professionals from tedious and repetitive tasks of exporting numerous spreadsheets that have the data locked in history.
+These tools enable users to perform self-service analysis without the need for profound technical knowledge.
+Besides an intuitive drag and drop interface, many tools have advanced features and analysis options such as a SQL mode or calculated fields to fulfill the needs of more advanced users.
+Industry, function or platform aside, business intelligence technology solutions save numerous hours of work, and relieve leaders and professionals from the tedious and repetitive tasks of exporting numerous spreadsheets that have the data locked in history.
 But let’s see these benefits in more detail.